 If you loved the Kathakali Dance in Kerala, another cultural performance you may be interested in watching while in Kerala is Kalaripayattu.

 This is an ancient form of martial arts that originates from the warriors of Kerala centuries ago!
-The training to master Kalaripayattu takes years and some train from when they are just a child, until they are old.
+The training to master Kalaripayattu takes years and some train from when they are just a child until they are old.

 I watched a performance in Munnar at Punarjani Traditional Village and was absolutely captivated by it.
 We sat in a round arena and it kind of felt like I was going to see Gladiators at the Colosseum!

-During the show, we got to see the warriors sparse using wooden sticks and swords with shields.
+During the show, we got to see the warriors fight using wooden sticks and swords with shields.
 They would kick footballs held metres up in the air and they even jumped through not one but three hoops of fire!

-It’s a must watch and so, if you get the chance, buy that ticket, sit back and enjoy the fighting.
+It’s a must-watch and so, if you get the chance, buy that ticket, sit back and enjoy the fighting.
 Buy tickets online here.

 Looking for more travel inspiration for Kerala?